 My main advice to anyone studying for either exam is to practice.
 Go through the console and get an idea of where everything is.
 Then step through creating the resources and getting a feel for what the configurations looks like.
-Read the FAQs for key service and don’t forget to commit the Well-Architected Framework to memory.
+Know the terms and their nuances, you will be tested on similar ‘feeling ‘ terms, so know what they mean emphatically.
+Read the FAQs for key services and don’t forget to commit the Well-Architected Framework to memory.
 In my opinion, your success on your practice exams will closely mimic your success on the real exams.
 Sadly, my results haven’t been posted to my account yet.
 I was hoping they’d be up before the AWS conference next week so I could stunt in the certification lounge.

 The resources I used for the Cloud Practitioner exam are as follows:

 Copious notes (free)

 You don’ t need all of this to pass this exam.
 I’m just fortunate to have access to so many resources, so find what works within your budget and work hard.
 To find out more about AWS certifications and to register for an exam, visit AWS training and certification and set up and account.

 Good luck and I’ll see you when I’ve taken the SA exam.

 *UPDATE* I got my results!
 Now it’s official.
 I can proudly flex my badge and get into the certification lounge at AWS re:Inforce and re:Invent.